denten-books/plain-text/main.md

 using cards, perforated in the shape of the English alphabet.
 Besides carrying (human-readable) content, the perforations do "double duty" to mechanically manipulate the machine's "blocks," "handles," "terminal blades," and "plungers [@goldberg_controller_1915]."

-Early paper-based storage media, from Morse-code based ticker tape, to the telegraph codes of Hughes and Baudot, and to punchcards that powered weaving looms, player pianos, and census tabulators coupled a system of writing
+Early paper-based storage media, from Morse-code based ticker tape systems, to the telegraphs of Hughes and Baudot, and to punchcards that powered weaving looms, player pianos, and census tabulators coupled message and control.
+The era of ticker tape punch cards can be thought to end with the introduction the mass-market introduction of IBM Magnetic Tape/Selectric Typewriter in 1964.

-B. **Magnetic tape**, 1951-1972.
+B. **Magnetic tape**, 1890-1972.

+!["Magnetic card (c.
+1980) as used in the IBM MC Selectric typewriter and IBM MC Selectric Composer.
+Compatible products were available from Memorex and Scotch (3M)."

 C. **Screen**, 1972-today.
 The distance between magnetic storage and the CRT is arbitrary.
 The pipe can go deep.
 PDF MOTHERFUCKING INJECTION.

-In modern model.
+In 1972, Stephen Bernard Dorsey, Founder and President of Canadian company Automatic Electronic Systems (AES), introduced the world’s first programmable word processor with a video screen In modern model.
 The application layer. pdf as an image format.

 The real danger comes not from a metaphysical source, but from the superficial similarity of print and pixel.
 Where the pen or the typewriter inscribe the